 The Eastview Park Master Plan process was completed and approved by Council in 2009, with a plan to fund and build amenities over time.

 Since then, the park is starting to take shape.

-- Lit and irrigated sport fields, including two football fields and two soccer fields
+- Lit and irrigated football fields, full-size soccer fields and mini soccer fields

 - Washrooms and change rooms